kammitama5/kammitama5.github.io/_posts/2017-4-20-Thursday-April-20th.md

  - And the last one is in Python

   ```
   # Create a class named Python.
-It should take a name arg to be retrieved.
+It should take a name arg(arr..I'm a Pirate! :)  )to be retrieved.

   class Python():
     def __init__(self, name):